Azure/AzureGovernedPipelines/CONTRIBUTING.md

 ### Look for an existing issue

-Before you create a new issue, please do a search in [open issues][issues] to see if the issue or feature request has already been filed.
+Before you create a new issue, please do a search in [open issues][issue] to see if the issue or feature request has already been filed.

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment:

-* 👍 - upvote
+- 👍 - upvote

 ### Intro to Git and GitHub